 I can’t estimate how much time it will take, as I spent over 10 months (part-time) designing the circuitry, writing the code, prototyping, testing, creating schematics and PCBs, creating 3D boxes, assembling, and mundane tasks like this writeup!
+I’ve also spent another couple of months in 2022 with a second design to support the CAN bus from the 3/Y and Model S/X 2021+ LR/Plaid.
 Obviously, it should take you a fraction of that time.
 The skill level you bring to the project will have the largest factor in how fast it goes.
 While the optional Tesla parts took less than a week to obtain, some non-Tesla parts took over 2 months to get, due to unexpected issues.
 If a kit of pre-assembled parts were available, I suspect it would take about 4 hours to install in the Tesla, for someone already familiar with pulling the car apart to route wires.

 If you are interested in manufacturing a kit or assembled system for others (even for profit), contact me.
-I’ve done much of the complex engineering work, but not very interested in making sales myself.
+I’ve done much of the complex engineering work, but am not interested in making sales myself.

 I try to make as little of an impact on the car and go out of my way to avoid making holes or cuts to the car.
 This project does require extensive modification to the front T-badge assembly, but it is only $40 in Tesla parts.
 We also make one hole in a grommet to pass wires into the cabin.
-Lastly, we drill one hole in the center console that is not visible for the remote cable.
-You could elect to place the remote in another spot that may not require a hole.
+Lastly, we drill one or two holes in the center console that is not visible for the remote cable.
+You could elect to place the remote in another spot that may not require holes.